 - April 2014: The MRCT Center partnered with the Indian Society for Clinical Research to establish a Causality Workgroup.

 - October 2014: Developed training modules and practical scenarios to ensure investigators and other experts tasked with adjudicating causality understand methodology used in causality determination and have experience with practical examples of case studies.

 - November 2014: First investigator training workshop hosted by Biogen and conducted by MRCT Center and ISCR in Gurgeon, India.

 - February 2015: Second investigator training workshop, co-hosted by the Indian Society of Clinical Research in Delhi.

-- November 2015: Training workshop in South Africa
+- November 2015: Training workshop in Johannesburg and Cape Town, South Africa